 During my second session with an Empower financial professional, Patrick suggested an asset allocation tailored to my age (35), risk tolerance, and goals.
 See below where my cash allocation would decline from 52% to 1%.

 Initially, I resisted this recommendation because I was focused on living a minimalist retirement on my grandfather's farm in Waianae, Oahu.
 In my mind, I needed to invest conservatively, just as any traditional 65-year-old retiree would, despite the 30 year age difference.
-I was happy with my net worth and ~$80,000 a year in passive income at the time.
+I was happy with my net worth of ~$3 million and ~$80,000 a year in passive income at the time.

 I didn't retire from finance to start a career as an internet entrepreneur.
 All I wanted was to kick back and continue writing on Financial Samurai and potentially write more ebooks after How to Engineer Your Layoff was released.
 It was enjoyable, connecting with other people online about personal finance issues.
-If I could make $1,000 a month in supplemental retirement income online to pay for mangoes, boogie boards, and tennis equipment, I'd be thrilled.

 In other words, I felt I had to be super conservative with my investments because I had no other options.
 My active income was squashed, as so was my energy to return to work.
-I just needed to preserve as much capital as possible to never experience the hellish conditions of 2009 again.
+I just needed to preserve as much capital as possible to never experience the hellish conditions of 2008-2010 again.

 Finding The Courage To Take More Risk